 Room: Living Room

-Katie Churchill, an online interior designer Link opens in a new window, made over the fireplace wall in her living room with a combination of savvy buys, which totalled around £90.
+Katie Churchill, an online interior designer Link opens in a new window, made over the fireplace wall in her living room with a combination of savvy buys, which totalled around £95.
 ‘I was desperate to add a splash of colour to our living room and decided to take the plunge when I found an amazing terracotta coloured paint,’ she said.
 ‘Two coats later and I couldn't believe the difference it made.’
 The paint was Valspar paint Link opens in a new window that cost £15 but was colour-matched to the Farrow and Ball Red Earth shade Link opens in a new window.
-Katie then added a circular mirror from IKEA Link opens in a new window, for £40, and some accessories and artificial plants that totalled £35.
+Katie then added a circular mirror from IKEA Link opens in a new window, and some accessories and artificial plants.
 ‘It’s brought warmth and interest to the room and now, with the addition of the mirror and knick-knacks, it’s a feature of our home that I’m really proud of.’

 ‘I got the idea in my head and just had to run with it’